-It’s home to top quality barristers such as Lord Pannick QC, who became something of a household name during the Supreme Court Article 50 case (whether Parliamentary approval was required before the government could set Brexit in motion).
-He added to his reputation as the go-to silk for history-making constitutional law cases when he acted alongside chambers colleague Tom Hickman in businesswoman Gina Miller’s challenge to Boris Johnson’s proroguing of parliament.
-Other stars in the Blackstone constellation are Sir James Eadie QC, who acted for the other side in the 2016 Brexit case, high-flyer Dinah Rose QC and ‘the godfather of sports law’, Michael Beloff QC.
+Established over 60 years ago, this set is home to top quality barristers such as Lord Pannick QC, who became something of a household name during the Supreme Court Article 50 case (whether parliamentary approval was required before the government could set Brexit in motion).
+He added to his reputation as the go-to silk for history-making constitutional law cases when he acted alongside chambers colleague Tom Hickman QC in businesswoman Gina Miller’s challenge to Boris Johnson’s proroguing of parliament.
+Other mega stars in the Blackstone constellation are government go-to lawyer Sir James Eadie QC, who acted in the aforementioned 2016 Brexit case, high-flyer Dinah Rose QC, and ‘the godfather of sports law’, Michael Beloff QC.